-S-100_ExchangeCatalogue-algorithmMethod with value S63e2.0.0
+S-100_ExchangeCatalogue-algorithmMethod with value S100p15e1.0.0

-[Discussion: Since the compression flag is located in the S-100_ExchangeCatalogue-compressionFlag and algorithmMethod, either all or none of the files are compressed.
-Can not have some S-102 HDF5 files compressed and not others from multiple providers.
-Same situation for S-101 files, either all or none ENC files.
-Alternatively can the individual S-100 based product specification identify which files in the exchange set will be compressed]

-DATA ENCRYPTION
+Data encryption

 What Data is encrypted?

-The product specifications based on the S-100 Data Model will define if encryption will be used and which files will be encrypted.
+Any Product Specification that is based on the S-100 Data Model must define whether encryption will be used and which files will be encrypted.

-Only one encryption algorithm is used within the Scheme.
-Starting with S-63e2.0.0 to support S-100 based products, the encryption algorithm has been changed from Blowfish to Advanced Encryption Standard (AES) [11] in Cipher Block Chaining (CBC) [12] mode of operation.

-It is always assumed that the complete product file will be encrypted.
-All information to be encrypted will use tAES-CBC algorithm.
+When encrypted, the encryption algorithm must be the Advanced Encryption Standard (AES) in Cipher Block Chaining (CBC) mode of operation.
+It is always assumed that the complete file will be encrypted.

-In addition will the OEM System HW_ID (hardware ID) be encrypted and provided to the Data Client in the form of a user permit.
-The cell keys used to encrypt the product files are themselves encrypted by the Data Server and supplied to Data Clients as cell permits.
-Information about the encryption algorithm is available in section 3.2.3.
+In addition the OEM System HW_ID (hardware ID) will be encrypted and provided to the Data Client in the form of a user permit.
+The keys used to encrypt the files are themselves encrypted by the Data Server and supplied to Data Clients as data permits.
+Information about the encryption algorithm is available in clause 15-6.2.1.

 How is it encrypted?

-Each single product is encrypted using a unique Cell Key.
-The same Cell Key is used to encrypt all files associated with the product and all updates issued for the product edition.
-The scheme however, allows for the cell keys to be changed at the discretion of the Data Server when a new edition of the product is released.
-The Cell Keys are delivered to Data Clients in the form of cell permits.
+Each single product is encrypted using a unique key.
+The same key is used to encrypt all files associated with the product and all updates issued for the product edition.
+The scheme however, allows for the keys to be changed at the discretion of the Data Server.
+The keys are delivered to Data Clients in the form of data permits.

-Encryption of ENC Information

-The product files are encrypted using a 128 bit key.

-Encryption of Other Protection Scheme Information

-The HardwareID, Userpermit and the Cell permit contents are encrypted using a 128 bit key.

 Encryption Algorithm

-The scheme encrypts all relevant information using Advanced Encryption Standard (AES) [11] in Cipher Block Chaining (CBC) [12] mode of operation.
-The AES-CBC block size is 128 bits.
-The encryption key length is 128 bits.
-Block size padding will be in accordance with PKCS7 [13].

-The AES-CBC initialization vector will always be 128 bits (16 bytes).
-It will be the name of the product file and padded in accordance with PCKS7 [13] if the file name is shorter than 16 bytes.

-Refer to the S-100 based product specification for information on how encryption is applied to the product files.
+For encryption of permits and data files the Advanced Encryption Standard (AES) block cipher algorithm is used.
+This is a symmetric-key algorithm.
+This means that the same key is used for encryption and decryption.
+The algorithm defines how one block of plain text is converted to one block of cipher text and vice versa.
+The block size of the AES is always 16 Bytes (128 bit).
+The key length can be chosen from 128 bit, 192 bit or 256 bit.
+The corresponding variants are named AES-128, AES-192, or AES-256.

+The AES algorithm can only encrypt one block of plain text.
+For larger messages a block cipher mode of operation has to be used.
+This Protection Scheme chooses the Cipher Block Chaining (CBC) mode for encryption of more than one block of data.
+In this mode of operation it is required that the length of the plain text must be an exact multiple of the block size; padding is required.

+The padding methods that will be used is described in PKCS#7 [12].
+It adds N bytes to the message until its length is a multiple of 16 Bytes.
+The value of each byte is N. Note that if the original plain text has already a multiple of 16 as length a full block of 16 bytes each having the value of 16 must be added.

+Table 15-1 – Plain Text padding